ddbj/www/_faq/en/restricton-seq-length.md

 lang: en
 ---

-## Is there any restriction of sequence length to submit to DDBJ?

 <dl><dt>Upper limit</dt>
   <dd>If the sequence is really observed, there is no upper limitation of the sequence length to submit to DDBJ. <br>However, we can not accept any operationally joined sequence, for example, joining chromosomes.
 We accept each chromosome sequence, respectively. <br>For sequences greater than 500 kbases in its length, please submit by using <a href="/ddbj/mss-e.html">Mass Submission System (MSS)</a> instead of <a href="/ddbj/web-submission-e.html">Nucleotide Sequence Submission System (NSSS)</a>. </dd><dt>Lower limit</dt>